 When you start investing in the stock market, you'll come across market indices.
 In the UK, the main indices are the FTSE 100 (an index of the 100 largest companies on the LSE), the FTSE 250 (an index of the next 250 largest companies) and the FTSE All-Share (an index of all the shares listed on the LSE's main market).

-Before you start investing, it is important to separate the money you want to invest with from your emergency fund and everyday spending pot.
+Before you start investing, it is important to separate the money you want to invest from your emergency fund and everyday spending pot.

 Your emergency fund should be equal to at least three times your monthly living expenses.
 This will prevent you from dipping into your investments if you find yourself in any form of major financial crisis like a job loss or severe health problem.
 Try to keep your emergency fund in a high-yield, easily accessible cash savings account like a cash ISA or a standard easy-access savings account.